Cat-Lips/GodotSharp.SourceGenerators/README.md

 * `SceneTree` class attribute:
   * Generates class property for uniquely named nodes
   * Provides strongly typed access to the scene hierarchy (via `_` operator)
-  * NEW: TscnFilePath for static access to tscn file
+  * TscnFilePath for static access to tscn file
+* [NEW] `AnimNames` class attribute (GD4 only):
+  * Provides strongly typed access to animation names defined in .tres and .tscn files
 * `GodotOverride` method attribute:
   * Allows use of On*, instead of virtual _* overrides
   * (Requires partial method declaration for use with Godot 4)